 Slavery, Racism and Discrimination

 How can we understand the major contemporary challenges of the fight against racism and all forms of discrimination without knowing the history and processes that have shaped and legitimized such practices?
-In order to effectively combat the inequalities suffered by the descendants of slaves and Afro-descendants in general, the study of the history of slavery is fundamental, particularly for young audiences.
-Through the staging of shows and collaboration on books and films, the Slave Route Project works to promote and recognize the history of black peoples with a view to consolidating the values of tolerance and respect in the minds of young people.
+In order to effectively combat the inequalities suffered by the descendants of enslaved people and Afro-descendants in general, the study of the history of slavery is fundamental, particularly for young audiences.
+Through the staging of shows and collaboration on books and films, the "Routes of Enslaved Peoples" Project works to promote and recognize the history of black peoples with a view to consolidating the values of tolerance and respect in the minds of young people.

 There are approximately 200 million people of African descent living in the Americas and several million more in the Indian Ocean, Europe, the Arab world, etc. Whether as descendants of victims of the transatlantic slave trade and slavery or as migrants facing racism, they are much more exposed to social exclusion and inequalities, particularly in terms of access to education, employment, health and justice.
 This worrying issue is at the heart of the United Nations agenda, which has launched an International Decade for People of African Descent (2015-2024).

 Cultural resistance and contemporary creativity